wp-plugins/wp-donate/readme.txt

 = 1.4 =
 * Modified database interactions for improvements and solved page redirect bug after successful payment by providing robust solution.

+= 1.5 =
+* Modified donation limit.
+Earlier it was minimum $10 and maximum $1000, now minimum is $1 and maximum is $100000

 == Upgrade Notice ==
 Nothing yet